 Peoria, IL 61604

-2. Online: Sign up online through Network for Good (click here).
-With a credit card, submit your payment in full, or through quarterly or monthly payments*.
+2. Online: Sign up online through Network for Good.
+You may submit your payment in full, or through quarterly or monthly payments via credit card.
+(Please note: quarterly and monthly payments are received as recurring payments.
+You may stop recurring payments by logging into your Network for Good account.)

 Each year, as the Emerging Philanthropists Fund grows, a portion of the fund will be regranted into the community.
 All 501(c)(3) nonprofits are encouraged to submit an application.